 - Created the DP in SCCM console.

-However the above steps didn’t work.
-The boot image distribution still failed.
+However, the above steps didn’t work.
+The SCCM Boot image distribution error 0x80070003 was still observed.
 When the distribution point role was reinstalled the same issue came up.
 Looking at the distmgr.log file revealed the following.

 Successfully created directory \\server\SMSPKGM$\P0100002 for package P0100002.